 The ramparts and Tower Gate

 The Porte des Tours is an impressive medieval vestige.
 It was built in the 13th century and reinforced in the 14th.
-It comprises two cylindrical towers linked by a pointed arch.
+It consists of two cylindrical towers linked by a pointed arch.
 The gate was once used to defend the town, and its archways are still visible on the walls.

 Notre-Dame de l'Assomption church

-Thechurch of Notre-Dame de l'Assomption, located in the center of the bastide, is a historic building dating from the 17th century.
+Thechurch of Notre-Dame de l'Assomption, located in the center of the bastide, is a historic building dating back to the 17th century.
 It was built from the stones of the former church, destroyed during the Wars of Religion.
-The church was built by a master mason from Monpazier.
+The church is the work of a master mason from Monpazier.
 Featuring a single nave and a bell-wall, the church is dedicated to Notre-Dame de l'Assomption.

 The covered market and Place de la Halle